itspennyh/Snake_CSC133/README.md

 2. **Rendering Improvement:** I've made changes to the `draw` method in `SnakeGame.java` to enhance graphics rendering.
 This is part of the process of building a gamestate manager.
 Instead of rendering the current game graphics every time, it will now render either the pause screen or the playing screen, but not both simultaneously.

-3. **Game States:** The `mpause` state removes the game thread and cannot coexist with other active game states.
+3. **Game States:** I've implemented changes in game states.
+The `mpause` state removes the game thread and cannot coexist with other active game states.
 On the other hand, the `mplaying` state creates a new thread.
 We need to determine where the check for these states should occur and provide the gamer with access to close the game, making `mPause` more like a load-in splash screen.
 It's also worth considering if a game thread that doesn't utilize a tick rate needs to run.

-4. **SoundPool Deprecation:** Note that the `SoundPool` class is marked as deprecated, so we should explore alternatives for handling sound in the game.
+4. **Refactoring Control:** It might be necessary to refactor how actions with the snake are handled.
+Control seems to pass through a switch operation with a single event, "action up."
+This control logic may have been shifted to `Snake.java`.

-Edit: removed point on review
+5. **SoundPool Deprecation:** Note that the `SoundPool` class is marked as deprecated, so we should explore alternatives for handling sound in the game.